mohit2978/Java/002.eazybytes/section_14_Exceptions/README.md

 - **Unchecked Exceptions (RuntimeExceptions) :** These are exceptions that don't need to be caught or declared.
 They typically represent programming errors or other conditions that are beyond the control of the program.
 They are subclasses of RuntimeException.
 ### Checked Exceptions:

+ Checked Exceptions (Compile-Time Exceptions)
+- 📌 Definition: Checked exceptions are exceptions that the compiler forces you to handle using try-catch or throws.
+- 📌 Purpose: They indicate recoverable problems (e.g., file not found, database connection failure).

+✅ Examples:

+    IOException
+    SQLException
+    FileNotFoundException
+    ClassNotFoundException
+✅ Handling Required:
+If you don’t handle a checked exception, your code won't compile.

 - **IOException :** Represents an error occurred during I/O operations.
 - **FileNotFoundException :** Indicates that a file could not be found.
 - **EOFException :** Indicates that the end of a file or stream has been reached unexpectedly.